nmorel/gladia/README.md

 ## Librairies used

+The project is a monorepo using [Nx](https://nx.dev/).

-For the UI app, it's [Remix](https://remix.run/) to easily handle authentication cookie and redirection.
+For the UI app, it's [Remix](https://remix.run/) to easily handle cookie and redirection.

 For the API, it's [NestJS](https://nestjs.com/).
 [Prisma](https://www.prisma.io/) and [SQLite](https://sqlite.org/index.html) are used for the database part.